swendev/mean-stack-template/README.md

 =============

 Mean stack with RESTlike api (without the hypertext link stuff) for node.js and mongodb.
-Javascript is written in plain javascript and for css the template uses scss.
+Javascript is written in plain javascript and as a css preprocessor the template uses scss.

 Requirements
 ------------